• Skip to primary navigation

 breaded calamari rings on a tray

-2. Air Fry First Batch: lay calamari rings flat in air fryer in one layer, trying not to overlap pieces
+2. Air Fry in Small Batches: lay calamari rings flat in air fryer basket in one layer, trying not to overlap pieces

 calamari rings in an air fryer